 If you find yourself in a sticky situation with money, it may seem like a logical step to do everything in your power to avoid declaring bankruptcy.
 If a debt agreement is your only other option, is that really a better alternative?
 Here are the 6 biggest disadvantages of a debt agreement

 - Public record

 When you proceed with a debt agreement, your name and other details will be listed on the National Personal Insolvency Index for 5 years from the date of the agreement or 2 years after the end date, (whichever is later).
 Where your proposal is withdrawn, not accepted, or lapses, the information will only appear for a year.

 - Your Credit

 Your debt agreement is listed on your credit report for up to 5 years or longer in some circumstances which can affect your financial flexibility.

 Once entering into a debt agreement, you will be required to tell any new creditors about it.
 This includes when taking on new debt or obtaining goods and services over a certain amount.

 If you are a business owner and are trading under another name, you must disclose your debt agreement to anyone who deals with your business.

-A debt agreement may prevent you from practicing certain professions or being employed in positions of trust.
+A debt agreement may prevent you from practising certain professions or being employed in positions of trust.
 This may ultimately affect your career advancement.

 By proposing a debt agreement to avoid bankruptcy, you may end up becoming involuntarily bankrupt anyway.
 If you propose a debt agreement that is not accepted by your creditors, they can use the act of bankruptcy to apply to the court to make you bankrupt.